All Words > Fabulation

 Did you Know?

-“Fabulation” describes the action of “fabulating,” a verb associated with creating fables.
+“Fabulation” describes the action of fabulating, a verb associated with creating fables.
 (Both “fabulation” and “fable” share the Latin root “fābula.”)
 As a result, “fabulation” has always referred to the telling or creating of mythical or fictional stories, though over time the term began to refer to any invented story — including stories told as lies.
-In modern language, “fabulation” is a loaded term: It can be used to accuse the storyteller of inventing stories without a basis in fact in the same way as it can be used to describe a children’s story full of magic and imaginary creatures.
+In modern language, “fabulation” is a loaded term: It can be used to accuse the storyteller of inventing stories without a basis in fact, in the same way that it can be used to describe a children’s story full of magic and imaginary creatures.

 illustration Fabulation